JuliaRheology/RHEOS.jl/README.md

 [![License](https://img.shields.io/badge/License-MIT-ff69b2.svg?style=flat)](LICENSE.md)

 # RHEOS - RHEology, Open-Source
+*A suite of tools for analysing rheology data.*

+- Stress/Strain/Time data can be easily be fitted to a viscoelastic model.

-A suite of tools for analysing rheology data.
-Stress/Strain/Time data can be easily be fitted to a viscoelastic model.
-(Commonly occuring standard and fractional viscoelastic models have alread been implemented within RHEOS — new ones can be added by users.)
-A fitted model can be used to predict the behaviour of the material under other loading conditions.
-Artificial loading conditions can be generated within
+- G'/G''/Frequency data can easily be fitted to a viscoelastic model.

+- Many standard and fractional viscoelastic models have already been implemented within RHEOS new ones can easily be added by users.

+- A fitted model can be used to predict the behaviour of the material under other loading conditions, enabling the fit/predict paradigm of model selection.

-RHEOS to better understand models' response.
+- Artificial loading conditions can be generated within RHEOS to better understand models' response.

 ## Installation

-- Install Julia, version 0.6.3
+1. Install Julia, version 0.6
-- From Julia REPL, type ```Pkg.clone("https://github.com/JuliaRheology/RHEOS.jl.git")```
+2. From Julia REPL, type ```Pkg.clone("https://github.com/JuliaRheology/RHEOS.jl.git")```
-- Run ```julia TEMP_INSTALL.jl```, a script located in your RHEOS directory
+3. Run ```julia TEMP_INSTALL.jl```, a script located in your RHEOS directory
-- (optional) Set environment variable "JULIA_NUM_THREADS" equal to number of processor cores available

 ## To do
-- [ ] Add frequency domain fitting optimization
+- [ ] Add FFT fitting to handle singularities and sidestep Mittag-Leffler bottleneck
 - [ ] Documentation
 - [ ] Add tests
 - [ ] Add Sync Interpolation for going from variable to constant sample rate